Refresh your writing process at our week-long summer school for writers.

 Concessions

 There are a range of concessions available.
-These include discounts for Young Persons (16–25s) and visitors on Universal/Pension Credit.
+These include discounts for Members, Young Persons (16–25s) and visitors on Universal/Pension Credit.
 Press Book Now to see the full range of concessions for this event.